 Every day I pick up “bits and bobs” around the house and I am never sure where to put them.
 Therefore I decided to make a fun DIY storage box for this random stuff with no home, using old jeans and a cardboard box.

-I could’ve used any old cardboard box but the Ikea ones were the exact size I wanted (not too deep).
-Also, they come in a pack of two which was perfect, as it ensured I had two matching storage boxes.
+I could’ve used any old cardboard box, but the Ikea ones were the exact size I wanted (not too deep).
+They come in a pack of two.
+This was perfect as it ensured I had two matching storage boxes.

 I got the idea from some fabric wrapped storage boxes I’d seen on Pinterest.
 However, I wanted to add more to my DIY storage box by lining it (like with my vintage map suitcase) and adding a fun stencil.